The key to a great engine-building game

 There are a number of games that rely on engine-building as a core part of the gameplay.

-Some of the best-known and most loved engine-building games are Splendor, Century: Spice Road, and the recently released Wingspan.
+Some of the best-known and most loved engine-building games are Splendor, Century: Spice Road, and Wingspan.

 The key to winning (or even just doing well) in these games is to build an engine that will continue to give you the resources you need to gain points and beat your opponents.
 You do this through purchasing the right cards or cubes and combo-ing them together to pull off bigger gains as the game goes on.

 I co-designed an engine-building card game as well called Kingdom’s Candy Monsters (published in 2020), in which you are a villain, hunting monsters that will join you and do your evil bidding by collecting candies.

 This started out as more of a party game with elements of surprise but then morphed into a really cool engine-building game with some unique twists.
 I wanted to share some of the things that I learned while working on this game along with the inspiration I found from other engine-building games.

 Let’s look at what you’ll want to include in your engine-building game, and then just as importantly, what you’ll want to avoid.

 A good engine-building game allows you to become more powerful and gain more resources and/or points as you build your engine throughout the game.